 Preparing yourself and your homestead for baby chicks is so important.
 While I guess you could technically do this on a whim, it’s not the most desirable position to put yourself, or the babies, in.

 As long as you know you can handle chickens (nothing comes without sacrifice).
 You can start preparing for them.

-Supplies Needed to Care For Baby Chicks
+How to Care for Baby Chicks at Home

+Brooder.
 Before your chicks arrive, you want to make sure you have a brooder set up for them!
 They need a place to stay.
 The box they came in is not going to work.
 Not only is it dark, cold, and entirely too small, it’s already full of poop and will start getting real soggy, real quick.

 If you don’t have a brooder already available, no big deal!
 People use everything from cardboard boxes (not really recommended, see not above on the soggy), rubbermaid totes, bathtubs, feed troughs, and even make their own out of wood.
 We opted to make a wooden one out of some scrap wood we had lying around.
 It works great!

 When selecting a brooder, make sure it has enough space.
 You need a minimum of 1 square foot of space per chick.
 The more space, the better.
 We opted for 2 square foot of space per chick for ours because I know they will be stuck indoors for longer than I want.

 Another thing to keep in mind.
 Make sure it is tall enough (around 18 inches minimum) and find a way to cover it while keeping ventilation.
 We used a frame filled with hardware cloth.
 It keeps the chicks in and the dogs out.